 Having access to my horse’s diary in my back pocket and notifications to remind me of events, was a massive help.
 Being able to organize recurring appointments such as vaccinations, worming programs, farriers etc. is of great importance to both me and my horses.
 Equitracker is like a horse vaccination app, it focuses on the reoccurring appointments your horse has.
 Within the app it easily allows you to input the details about your horse.
 Then provide information for appointments your horse has had, such as the last time they had their jabs.
 You’re then given the option of how many weeks between each appointment.
 The app then automatically calculates the next date for their appointment.
 It also gives you a countdown and a reminder of when it’ll be.
 I find it simple but effective.

 These are great apps for organizing my equine diary and keeping me up to date with everything.
 I also want to be able to keep a record of my horse’s previous medical history.
-Equibuddy is a horse record keeping app, which allows for you to take photos or downloads of all your horse’s medical documents.
+Another one of the horse health apps I look at was Equibuddy.
+It is a horse record keeping app, which allows you to take photos or downloads of all your horse’s medical documents.
 Allowing you to keep a log over time to refer to if you need to.
-You have the option to give access of your horse’s records to equine professional such as vets, farriers, chiropractors etc. So they have quick access to your horse’s records whenever they may need it.
+You have the option to give access to your horse’s records to equine professionals such as vets, farriers, chiropractors etc. So they have quick access to your horse’s records whenever they may need it.

 These are just some of the apps that are currently available.
 These are all apps for horse owners, to help with management and organization of your horse health.
 I found that just being able to have access always to all my horse’s information was a great help.
 If anything was to happen to the horses on some idle Tuesday afternoon, I can at least have access to their information at my fingertips.